RevoU-FSSE-2/week-6-m-istighfar/readme.md

 # Dockerize Project - Step-by-Step Guide

-In this guide, we will walk you through the process of dockerizing a project using a Dockerfile.
+In this guide, I will walk you through the process of dockerizing a project using a Dockerfile.
 Dockerizing your project allows you to package all the dependencies and configurations required to run your application inside a Docker container, making it portable and reproducible across different environments.

 ## Step 1: Docker Installation